jpellich/FinDocAnalyzer/replit.md

 AI analysis is integrated with OpenAI GPT-5, featuring a graceful fallback to rule-based analysis if the API encounters issues.
 Data validation is performed using Zod schemas.

 ### Feature Specifications
--   **File Upload & Parsing**: Supports Excel, DOCX (via Mammoth), and PDF (via pdf-parse) with intelligent content extraction.
+-   **File Upload & Parsing**: Supports Excel, DOCX (via Mammoth), and PDF (via pdfjs-dist legacy build) with intelligent content extraction.
 Parser recognizes all standard balance sheet line items with codes (1110-1190 for Section I, etc.).
 -   **Financial Data Display**:
     -   Comprehensive display of the balance sheet (ASSETS/LIABILITIES with sections I-V) and Profit & Loss statement.
     -   **Expandable/Collapsible Sections**: All balance sheet sections (I-V) are initially collapsed and can be clicked to reveal detailed line items with their corresponding codes.